-Cost: 2 Points/Rank Relevant Ability: Intelligence Progression: Descriptive; see below
+Cost: 2 Points/Ran Relevant Ability: Intelligence

 The character has an innate knack for creating, modifying, and working with complex machines.
 Unlike someone who is merely well trained in a particular technical skill, a Mechanical Genius is a natural and is able to flip through a tech manual for an advanced technology in 30 seconds and figure out a way to repair the machine in an hour or so.
 Such characters often have high Ranks in Electronics and Mechanical Skills as well.